vseryakov/backendjs/README.md

     * to install binary release run the command, it will install it into /opt/local on Darwin

-             ./bkjs get-node
+             bkjs install-node

              # To install into different path
-             ./bkjs get-node -prefix /usr/local/node
+             bkjs install-node -prefix /usr/local/node

-    * node.js can be compiled by the bkjs and installed into default location, on Darwin it is /opt/local

-      * to install node.js in $BKJS_PREFIX/bin run command:

-            ./bkjs build-node

-      * to specify a different install path for the node run

-            ./bksj build-node -prefix $HOME

     * **Important**: Add NODE_PATH=$BKJS_PREFIX/lib/node_modules to your environment in .profile or .bash_profile so node can find global modules, replace $BKJS_PREFIX with the actual path unless this variable is also set in the .profile

 * to install all dependencies and make backendjs module and bkjs globally available: